 - Track 11-7Computed Tomography

-Brain Tumours & Neurosurgery, brain tumour is an abnormal growth or mass of tissue in which cells grow and multiply uncontrollably apparently unbounded by the mechanisms that control normal cells.
+Brain Tumour is an abnormal growth or mass of tissue in which cells grow and multiply uncontrollably apparently unbounded by the mechanisms that control normal cells.
 The two main important categories of brain tumours are entitled as primary and metastatic.
 The Neurosurgery is a procedure or incision performed on the nervous system, especially the brain and spinal cord.
 The most common neurosurgery procedures are paediatric neurosurgery which includes facial abnormalities, congenital spine defects and tumours.
-Neuro-oncology which includes the management of brain and spinal tumours.
-Functional neurosurgery which includes the management of a range of conditions like epilepsy, movement disorders and cerebral palsy.
+Neuro-Oncology includes the management of brain and spinal tumour.
+Functional neurosurgery includes the management of a range of conditions like epilepsy, movement disorders and cerebral palsy.

 - Track 12-1Brain tumour